smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

-Whenever a job has been recognized by the LSAM as qualifying for job tracking or queuing, after entering the SBMJOB command there will be messages like the ones in the following example, shown after the example of a typed \"sbmjob\" command.
+Whenever a job has been recognized by the LSAM as qualifying for job tracking or queuing, after entering the SBMJOB command there will be messages like the ones in the following example, shown after the example of a typed "sbmjob" command.
 These messages appear instead of the IBM i standard job submitted message (CPF1221).

 +----------------------------------+----------------------------------+